sbatson5/imposter-syndrome-blog/content/posts/2019-07-21---Why-meetings-are-important-sometimes.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">10x engineers<br><br>Founders if you ever come across this rare breed of engineers, grab them.
 If you have a 10x engineer as part of your first few engineers, you increase the odds of your startup success significantly.<br><br>OK, here is a tough question.<br><br>How do you spot a 10x engineer?</p>&mdash; Shekhar Kirani (@skirani) <a href="https://twitter.com/skirani/status/1149302828420067328?ref_src=twsrc%5Etfw">July 11, 2019</a></blockquote>

-There are a lot of #HotTakes on this on twitter, so I'm not going to dissect my thoughts on the myth of 10x engineers.
+There are a lot of [#HotTakes](https://twitter.com/search?q=10X%20engineer) about this on twitter, so I'm not going to dissect my thoughts on the myth of 10x engineers.
 A lot of people who are a lot smarter than me have spoken at length about this.
 Instead, I just want to focus on a couple of points made in the thread about how you can "spot a 10x engineer":